core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 ### From EDHOC to OSCORE Identifier {#edhoc-to-oscore-id}

-An EDHOC Connection Idenfier, namely EDHOC_ID, is converted to an OSCORE Sender/Recipient ID, namely OSCORE_ID, as follows.
+An EDHOC connection idenfier, namely EDHOC_ID, is converted to an OSCORE Sender/Recipient ID, namely OSCORE_ID, as follows.

-* If EDHOC_ID is numeric, hence encoded as CBOR integer on the wire, it is converted to a (naturally byte-string shaped) OSCORE_ ID equal to its CBOR encoded form.
+* If EDHOC_ID is numeric, hence encoded as a CBOR integer on the wire, it is converted to a (naturally byte-string shaped) OSCORE_ ID equal to its CBOR encoded form.

    For example, a numeric C_R equal to 10 (0x0A in CBOR encoding) is converted to a (typically client) Sender ID equal to 0x0A, while a numeric C_R equal to -12 (0x2B in CBOR encoding) is converted to a (typically client) Sender ID equal to 0x2B.